North Haven

 AreaSearch assessment of residential development activity positions North Haven among the top 25% of areas assessed nationwide

-North Haven has seen approximately 98 new homes approved annually on average over the past five financial years, totalling 493 homes.
-As of FY-26, 48 approvals have been recorded so far.
-On average, between FY-21 and FY-25, each dwelling constructed resulted in around 1.5 new residents per year.
-This has maintained a balance between supply and demand, creating stable market conditions, with new homes being built at an average expected construction cost of $315,000.
+North Haven has seen approximately 98 new homes approved annually over the past five financial years, totalling 493 homes.
+As of FY-26, 53 approvals have been recorded.
+On average, each dwelling constructed between FY-21 and FY-25 accommodates 1.5 new residents per year.
+The average construction value of new homes is $315,000.

-In this financial year, commercial approvals have reached $138.0 million, indicating high levels of local commercial activity.
-Compared to Greater Adelaide, North Haven records roughly three-quarters the building activity per person and ranks among the 82nd percentile of areas assessed nationally.
-However, construction activity has intensified recently.
+This financial year has seen $138.0 million in commercial approvals, indicating high local commercial activity.
+Compared to Greater Adelaide, North Haven records about three-quarters the building activity per person and ranks among the 82nd percentile nationally for construction activity, which has intensified recently.
+New building activity comprises 82.0% detached houses and 18.0% attached dwellings, maintaining the area's suburban identity with a focus on family homes.

-New building activity consists of approximately 82.0% detached houses and 18.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 129 people per dwelling approval, North Haven shows characteristics of a low density area.
-According to the latest AreaSearch quarterly estimate, North Haven is expected to grow by 1,592 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 129 people per dwelling approval, North Haven exhibits characteristics of a low-density area.
+According to AreaSearch's latest quarterly estimate, North Haven is projected to grow by 1,435 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development